ManshengChen/Code-for-KAC-master/README.md

 Code running tips:

 Open run.py to run KAC.
 You can replace the dataset in the experiment as you want, and we use IMDB as an example.
-Notice that the data are packed in the datazip from releases.
+Notice that the data are packed in the datazip from releases, and the used three parameters are tuned in the range of {0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0}.

 References: "Knowledge-Aware Clustering", under review.